primd-os/MissileMayhem/README.md

 ### Maps ###
 - Added options to choose different maps
-- These are Normal, No Walls, Small Walls, Center Wall, Platforms, Weak Center & Bridge
+- These are Normal, No Walls, Small Walls, Center Wall, Platforms, Weak Center, Bridge, and Diagonal

 ### General ###
 - Removed limits on the amount of missiles you can have in your inventory